blazbrmnn/leapgesture/db/cv.jsonion.md

 	[ "1000 visitors / day" ],

 	2:
-	"Website was shut down in 2009, which coincides with another skate video game by Electronic Arts.",
+	"Website was shut down in 2009, which coincides with release of another skateboarding video game (by Electronic Arts).",

 	},

 	links: [
 		{ archive: 'https://web.archive.org/web/*/thlive.net' }]
-}
+}]

-] }};
+}}

 ```